-Access to Specific Information and Data Portability Rights
+Access to Personal Information and Data Portability Rights

 - The categories of sources for the personal information that we collected about you;

-- The business or commercial purpose for collecting or selling the personal information; and
+- The business or commercial purpose for collecting and disclosing the personal information;

-- The specific pieces of personal information we collected about you;
+- The specific pieces of personal information we collected about you.

 Deletion Request Rights